 The WLA-CdM and the Varkey Foundation are launching the new initiative 'Education for Shared Societies' aimed at producing a global agenda on education that takes from former projects of the WLA-CdM

-Education for Shared Societies is a new initiative by the World Leadership Alliance - Club de Madrid (WLA-CdM) and the Varkey Foundation.
+Education for Shared Societies is a new initiative by the World Leadership Alliance – Club de Madrid (WLA-CdM).
 It aims to mobilize political will around a global agenda that channels the key messages of Shared Societies and Preventing Violent Extremism into the education field.
-Acknowledging the defining role of education in shaping a society, the WLA-CdM will convene its members, senior representatives and experts from the Varkey Foundation and other partnering organizations to outline global policy recommendations stressing that formal and non-formal education can lead to inclusive, and more peaceful societies.
+Acknowledging the defining role of education in shaping a society, the WLA-CdM will convene its members, senior representatives and experts from other partnering organizations to outline global policy recommendations stressing that formal and non-formal education can lead to inclusive, and more peaceful societies.

 A shared society, as defined by the WLA-CdM Shared Societies Project, is that in which everyone has a sense of belonging and shared responsibility, shielded from dynamics of social exclusion, inter-group tensions and violence.
-Education is already one of the "Ten Commitments for a Shared Society" and this new initiative by the WLA-CdM and the Varkey Foundation seeks to develop it further into a global agenda that promotes difference, diversity and mutual understanding in education centres and their curricula.
+Education is already one of the “Ten Commitments for a Shared Society” and this new initiative seeks to develop it further into a global agenda that promotes difference, diversity and mutual understanding in education centres and their curricula.

 Similarly, Education for Shared Societies draws from the lessons of another WLA-CdM project, Preventing Violent Extremism, which identified education as a key prevention strategy to nurture shared values between communities.
 We have also identified technology as a crucial component of education nowadays.
 Consequently, Education for Shared Societies will have the following three pillars: